DesertGuano/wazuh_alerts_to_telegram_aggregate/README.md

 </integration>
 ```

-## License
-This work is based on the original project by Hasitha Upekshitha.
-Please respect the original author's rights and link back to the original project if you distribute this code.

 ---

+## 📜 License
+This work is based on the original project by **Hasitha Upekshitha**.
+Please respect the original author's rights and provide appropriate credit if redistributing this code.

+---

-Feel free to contribute or suggest improvements!
+## 🙌 Feel free to explore and use this project!